CMurry12/CS--4350--The-Adjudicators/README.md

 cors

-multer (for file uploads)
+multer (for file upload)

 body-parser (optional)

-dotenv (optional for environment variables)

-✅ Final Setup Checklist
- Install dependencies with npm install

- Set up and import schema.sql into MySQL

- Configure your database in db.js

- Start the server with node server.js
+dotenv (optional)

+📝 Usage
- Open http://localhost:3000/public/index.html in your browser
+Open public/index.html in the browser.

+All requests will interact with the hosted API at https://judgingapp-97rm.onrender.com.